henrytunney77/henrytunney77.github.io/README.md

 ##### [Lab 1](https://github.com/henrytunney77/cit281-lab1)
 Lab goals and outcomes:

-1. Install and setup your personal computer with the software tools required for this course
+1qd setup your personal computer with the software tools required for this course
 2. Practice using software tools
 3. Practice terminal or shell commands
 4. Practice keyboard shortcuts